dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_unconstrained_sat.rst

 =================================

-The first step in solving problems on QPU solvers is to formulate an objective function.
-Such an objective, usually in Ising or QUBO format, represents good solutions to the problem as low-energy states of the system.
+The first step in solving problems on QPU solvers is to formulate an :term:`objective function`.
+Such an objective, usually in :term:`Ising` or :term:`QUBO` format, represents good solutions to the problem as low-energy states of the system.
 This subsection shows an intuitive approach to formulating such a QUBO.

-For two variables, the :ref:`obj_qubo` formulation reduces to,
+For two variables, the :ref:`qpu_qubo_ising_qubo` formulation reduces to,

 .. math::